The narcissist’s reality’s

 They believe whatever others do or say is a direct reaction to them, they take everything personally, if someone achieves it is down to them, if someone speaks you, they have criticised them, if they are late, they will blame any external source and never themselves, as to them personally it was someone else’s fault.

 As they are so fast to shift the blame, those around them are often left blaming themselves for everything that’s wrong that they didn’t even cause.

 10. Should.
-A narcissist might think that they should change, yet this is only in a moment when they are not getting something they want, why we get the false promise of ”I’ll go to counselling.” or they bring you gifts, it’s only temporary to meet a need of their own, they feel shame, so they quickly shift this shame out by changing their mind from black to white, once they have what they want they change there should, to you should.
+A narcissist might think that they should change, yet this is only in a moment when they are not getting something they want.
+Why do we get the false promise of ”I’ll go to counselling.” or do they bring you gifts?
+It’s only temporary to meet a need of their own.
+They feel shame, so they quickly shift this shame out by changing their mind from black to white.
+Once they have what they want, they change there should, to you should.
 Then their own mindset becomes they shouldn’t have to and you should, as it’s never a must, it’s only ever temporary change when they do play nice.
-When they start directing these should statement towards others, they will then feel anger and resentment towards that other person, which is when their rage often appears, the smear campaigns and all the other destructive hurtful things they do to themselves and to others.
+When they start directing these should statements towards others, they will then feel anger and resentment towards that other person, which is when their rage often appears, the smear campaigns and all the other destructive hurtful things they do to themselves and to others.

 The online courses available by Elizabeth Shaw.

 For the full course.

 Click here to sign up for the full, Break Free From Narcissistic Abuse, with a link in the course to a free, hidden online support group with fellow survivors.

 For the free course.

 Click here to sign up for the free online starter course.